chipsalliance/adams-bridge/docs/AdamsBridgeHardwareSpecification.md

 To mitigate a possible fault attack on Boolean flag verification result, a 64-byte register is considered.
 Firmware is responsible for comparing the computed result with a certain segment of signature (segment c\~), and if they are equal the signature is valid.

+A verification result of all 0s indicates a failed verification attempt.
+Firmware should reject any signature with an all 0 value for it's c segment.

 ## msg strobe

 A 4-bit indication of enabled bytes in the next dword of the streamed message.